taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 **["How Cuttlefish Play With Light"](https://docs.google.com/presentation/d/1svSPEyjrzCBNwcwkxoUdiA1Lu476pIDYtxHAgCbnLoE/edit?usp=sharing)** Presented at the UCL International Day of Light celebration on May 15, 2018.
 {% include figure image_path="/assets/images/openLabNotebook/HowCuttlefishPlayWithLight_InternationalDayOfLight2018.png" alt="Danbee talks about cuttlefish at UCL's 2018 International Day of Light celebration." caption="I talked about how cuttlefish see and actively camouflage themselves in their marine home environment." %}

+**[Mind Full of Music: The Neuroscience of Music "In The Wild"](https://docs.google.com/presentation/d/1ir7PZBjY3UbBlFqshWBTpID5BYuOaaRuvDsoJzOwMF0/edit?usp=sharing)** Presented at Orchestrating the Brain, a 2018 FitzFest event hosted by the Sainsbury Wellcome Centre and created in collaboration with Dan Bates, Artistic Director of FitzFest.
+{% include figure image_path="/assets/images/openLabNotebook/MindFullOfMusic_FitzFest2018.jpg" alt="Danbee talks about the Neuroscience of Music 'in the wild'" caption="What is music?
+When do you listen to music?
+Why do you listen to music?
+For me, music is a language; music is coordination; music is participation; and music is personal." %}

 ## Videos

 In this video, I draw and narrate an explanation of the research goals and interests of the Intelligent Systems lab using only the top "ten-hundred" words in English.